wp-plugins/cricket-moods/readme.txt

 = Upgrading =

-This version of Cricket Moods converts the old 1.0.x DB mood table to the new wp_option format and deletes the old table automatically.
-Basically, it's plug-and-play.
+This version of Cricket Moods does not support upgrading from Cricket Moods 1.x.
+Upgrades from Cricket Moods 2.x are automatic.

 == Usage ==